Earthquakes on May 13, 2026

 10.4 km2--✓ ReviewedUSGS →

 On May 13, 2026 at 19:40 UTC, a magnitude 3.0 earthquake struck 35 km NW of San Antonio, Puerto Rico.
 A small number of nearby observers (2) submitted felt reports to the USGS.
 The event originated approximately 10.4 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 18.721°, -67.336°.
+Coordinates: 18.721°, -67.336°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-13